bogongroverchalet/website/_articles/2017-8-8-winter-ski-gear.md

 cable bindings in preference to 3 pin bindings - especially for beginners.
 They are fine, but we suggest 75mm or NTN in preference to 3 pin.

-_NNN bindings_ - these may be appropriate for the Chalet, but are generally not recommended.
-They generally don't offer as much support - which is not what you want (similar to the criticisms of 3 pin bindings).
+_NNN/NNN-BC bindings_ - these are unlikely to be appropriate for the Chalet.
+**They are not recommended.** They generally don't offer as much support - which is not what you want (similar to the criticisms of 3 pin bindings).
 This lack of support is particularly noticeable for beginners with packs.
 More experienced skiers who want to progress their skiing may not like them as much because their lower level of support is not good for learning to turn and brake with more confidence.
-They are fine - but we suggest 75mm or NTN in preference to NNN.
+They _may be_ fine - but we suggest 75mm or NTN in preference to NNN/NNN-BC.

 #### Binding options - alpine touring